“The Philosophy and Politics of Race and Reparations.” (~50 mins.) Dialexicon Podcast. July 2022.

-A key plank of my proposal is the empirical claim that the lens of fair play is better suited to overcoming many of the moral and social psychological obstacles that have long plagued political progress on black reparations in the U.S. I defend this claim by drawing upon various strands of the empirical literature on white racial identity in connection with attitudes toward race-sensitive social policies generally.
-I argue that it is only upon being safely confronted with the details of how their very whiteness precipitates the non-voluntary receipt of various unearned material advantages that white Americans will begin to perceive their own personal involvement in America’s long history of racial injustice, and feel a new kind of pressure to do something about it.
+A key plank of my proposal is the empirical claim that the lens of fair play is well suited to overcoming many of the moral and social psychological obstacles that have long plagued political progress on Black reparations in the US.
+I defend this claim by drawing upon various strands of the empirical literature on white racial identity and attitudes toward race-sensitive social policy.
+I argue that it is only upon coming to accept the myriad ways their very whiteness precipitates the non-voluntary receipt of unearned material advantages that white Americans will begin to perceive their own personal involvement in America’s long history of racial injustice, and feel a new kind of pressure to do something about it.